Road planning

 The “Transport Ministry” is competent for the allocation of specific routes.

-Question 3 Are the regulations differing from the transport of other types of gas?
+Are the regulations differing from the transport of other types of gas?

-There is no difference with the transport of other types of gases. the transport of H2 stored into metal hydrides is considered as the equivalent to the transport of “magnesium powder”.
+the transport of H2 stored into metal hydrides is considered as the equivalent to the transport of “magnesium powder”.
 It has only a consequence on the classification of the “good transported” witch is classified as magnesium powder and not as H2.
 The classification and characteristics on the transporting container, according to the ADR agreement, are not the same.

 Describe the comparable technology and its relevance with regard to hydrogen